curl/wcurl/wcurl.md

 # REPORTING BUGS

-If you experience any problems with **wcurl** that you do not experience with curl, submit an issue on Github: https://github.com/curl/wcurl
+If you experience any problems with **wcurl** that you do not experience with curl, submit an issue on GitHub: https://github.com/curl/wcurl

 # COPYRIGHT